Resources and Prompts Guide

 • Standardized workflows: Define consistent runbook execution patterns

-• Dynamic context injection: Pass runtime values (service names, resource IDs) into prompts
+• Dynamic context injection: Pass runtime values (service names, resource IDs) into templates

 • Compliance templates: Encode organizational best practices